tari-project/tari/RFC/src/RFC-0201_TariScript.md

 factor.

-To prevent the sender from spending the coins (since both parties now know the spending key), there is an additional balance that is performed on the block and transaction that requires the spender to know the receiver's private key.
+To prevent the sender from spending the coins (since both parties now know the spending key), there is an additional commitment balance equation that is carried out on the block and transaction that requires the spender to know the receiver's private key.

 To implement one-sided payments in Tari, we propose using Diffie-Hellman exchange in conjunction with Tari Script to achieve the same thing.